calledit/metric_depth_video_toolbox/README.md

   --transformation_lock_frame TRANSFORMATION_LOCK_FRAME
-                        the frame that the transformation will use as a base --remove_edges        Tries to remove edges that was not visible in image python convert_metric_depth_video_to_other_format.py --depth_video some_video_depth.mkv --color_video some_video.mp4 --xfov 55 --save_ply ply_output_folder
+                        the frame that the transformation will use as a base --remove_edges        Tries to remove edges that was not visible in image --track_file TRACK_FILE
+                        file with 2d point tracking data --strict_mask         Remove any points that has ever been masked out even in frames where they are not masked --mask_video MASK_VIDEO
+                        black and white mask video for thigns that should not be tracked

+python convert_metric_depth_video_to_other_format.py --depth_video some_video_depth.mkv --color_video some_video.mp4 --xfov 55 --save_ply ply_output_folder

+# Export the entire scene as a .ply files based on points in the tracking file and the transformations in the transformations file
+# this will also output a rescaled depth video that has been corrected to be more like the triangulated depth
+python convert_metric_depth_video_to_other_format.py --color_video dancing_crop.mp4 --depth_video dancing_crop.mp4_depth.mkv --transformation_file dancing_crop.mp4_depth.mkv_transformations.json --mask_video dancing_crop_mask.mp4 --track_file dancing_crop.mp4_tracking_120.json --yfov 31.2
 ```

 #### create_video_mask.sh